Cookie Consent by Free Privacy Policy Generator

 Arthritis is an autoimmune disorder that can cause inflammatory pain.
 Arthritis is a common condition that causes joint pain, stiffness, and inflammation.
 It can affect people of all ages, including children.
 Arthritis can affect any joint, but it’s most common in the hands, wrists, knees, hips, feet, ankles, shoulders, and lower back.
 Around 10 million people in the UK Live with Arthritis, affecting people of all ages.

-There are tens of types of Arthritis but we will discuss only the most common types:
+There are tens of types of Arthritis, but we will discuss only the most common types:

 Osteoarthritis: Osteoarthritis is a form of arthritis that causes joints to become painful and stiff.
 It’s the most common type of arthritis in the UK.
 Some of the symptoms include crackling or grating noise when moving the affected joint, tenderness, and swelling.
-Age, Obesity, Family history are some of the causes of Osteoarthritis.
+Age, Obesity, and Family history are some of the causes of Osteoarthritis.

 Rheumatoid arthritis: Rheumatoid arthritis (RA) is a chronic autoimmune disease that causes the immune system to attack healthy joint tissue.
 This results in painful, swollen, and stiff joints, often in a symmetrical pattern on both sides of the body.
 RA can also affect other parts of the body, including the heart, lungs, eyes, skin, and blood.
 Symptoms include joint pain, swelling, stiffness, loss of function, fatigue, low-grade fever, and loss of appetite.
-The affected areas are most commonly the hands and wrists but can affect any joint
+The affected areas are most commonly the hands and wrists, but they can also affect any joint

 Psoriatic arthritis: Psoriatic arthritis (PsA) affects joints (such as the knees or those in the hands and feet) as well as areas where tendons join to bone (such as the heel and lower back).
 Psoriatic arthritis normally occurs after developing skin psoriasis, but some do develop arthritis before they notice any psoriasis on their skin.
 Psoriatic arthritis is a type of disease that causes pain in the legs and joints.
 Psoriatic Arthritis (PsA) affects men and women equally.
 It usually develops after age 30.
 Psoriasis and PsA both run in families; it is more common in whites than in other races/ethnicities.
 The disease may begin in childhood.

 Gout: Gout is a type of inflammatory arthritis caused by crystals of uric acid in the joints.
-These crystals can trigger sudden attacks of swelling, heat, and redness in the joints which can be excruciatingly painful and disabling.
-During an attack, the joints may be so sore that even the lightest touch such as bedclothes can be unbearable.
+These crystals can trigger sudden attacks of swelling, heat, and redness in the joints, which can be excruciatingly painful and disabling.
+During an attack, the joints may be so sore that even the lightest touch, such as bedclothes, can be unbearable.
 The symptoms include sore, red, swollen, tender, and hot joints that can come on rapidly.
 The cause has been linked to a buildup of urate in the body, which can be caused by the body making too much urate or removing too little.

 Sickle Cell Disease